gyunaev/karlyriceditor/README.md

 - Allows real-time testing of your changes in lyrics text or timing, with automatic music rewind a few seconds back just before the edited timestamp.
 - Support for real-time testing of your lyric modifications

+## Building

+The Karaoke Lyric Editor needs the following:

+- Qt 6.5 or higher;
+- GStreamer 1.0 or higher;

+`qmake && make` would do the job.

 ## Screenshots

 ![Screenshot](https://github.com/gyunaev/karlyriceditor/blob/master/example/screenshots/1.jpeg "Screenshot")